Worldpay/access-checkout-ios/AccessCheckoutSDK/README.md

   * Errors may be of type `AccessCheckoutClientError`, which may contain an array, `[AccessCheckoutClientValidationError]`.
 These will need to be inspected and handle on the UI accordingly.
 Validation errors contain `jsonPath` properties to establish the offending card view.
   * The call to `createSession` takes a closure that returns on a background thread - note all UI calls on the main thread here.

+## Steps to generate a mock class using Cuckoo for an existing production code class or protocol

+See instructions in the `AccessCheckoutSDK/scripts/mocks-build-phase.sh` script